mmbman/Katagiri/1984-05-16-Awakening-of-Faith-Talk-10.md

 In the *Abhidharmakosha*, it says that time doesn’t have its own nature, its own substance, but time is produced by all beings. *All beings* means all things, so-called *dharmas* – with the ‘s’, *dharmas*.
 Time is produced by the dharmas; that is all beings, all things.

 So, what the *dharmas*, “all things” means...
 Do you understand *all things*?
 Time doesn’t have its own nature.
 Well, what is time?
-Do you understand this time?
+Do you understand this “time”?
 If time doesn’t have its own substance, can you explain what is the source of time?
 Is it possible for us to say something about the source of time?

 Yes?
 Can you? [...]